inominate/eve-api-proxy/README.md

 Number of workers to run processing requests, each worker tries to maintain its own semi-permanent connection to the API.
 Default is 10.

+##### `UserAgent`
+Sets the user agent used to contact the Eve API.
+This should contain organization and contact information in case of misbehavior.

 ##### `Retries`
 The number of times to retry the API in case of a connection issue.
 Default is 3.